lokka30/lokka30/README.md

 # Hi!

 I'm Lachlan, an Australian Cyber Security student.
+I'm passionate for the vast world of Computer Science.
 In my spare time, I create and contribute to [freedom-respecting software][6] in the Minecraft and Ace of Spades communities.

 <br /><br />

-## Minecraft Projects
+## 🧱 Minecraft Projects

 Most of my projects are within my development organisation, [**ArcanePlugins**](https://github.com/ArcanePlugins).
 The aim of ArcanePlugins is to release and maintain high-quality freedom-respecting and gratis software for Minecraft server software such as [PaperMC][2] and [SpigotMC][3].
 Here are two of our projects which you may find useful: